2410 14th Street South

 No events to show for this date.

-Kindergarten registration for Moorhead Area Public Schools for the 2017-18 school year will be Feb.
-7-8, 2017.
+Kindergarten registration for Moorhead Area Public Schools for the 2019-20 school year begins at 8 a.m.
+Feb.
+6 at www.moorheadschools.org/enroll.
 Children must be five years old on or before Sept.
-1, 2017.
+1, 2019.
 Read More »

 If you are concerned about a young child's development after reading through our recommended developmental milestones, please call our EIS at 284-3800.

 Learn More about the Referral Process and what to expect »